A COVID-19 Checklist for Human Resources Directors and ManagersReynaldo Villar | 06.11.2020

 Putting it all togetherOSHA has developed a guide for “preparing the workplace” to reduce the impact of COVID-19.
 OSHA defines four risk categories for businesses and organizations operating during the pandemic.
 Depending on your business or organization, you need to take specific steps to safeguard your employees and worksites.

-See how the HealthChampion COVID-19 employee screening solution can help you eliminate the hassle of pre-screening your employees for COVID-19.
+The HealthChampion COVID-19 employee screening solution can help you eliminate the hassle of pre-screening your employees for COVID-19.
+Read more at covid19.myhealthchampion.com.